Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6. Without further ado, let’s jump straight into the action!

 A distraction from CJ allows Samuels to hit a powerful scoop slam for a two count.
 Quick tags keep Justin grounded which is obviously their game plan as Sysum is known for his aerial prowess.

-He’s rolled back in for another two counts.
-Annoyed, CJ tags in Sha, who then proceeds to use his power game, but eventually Justin begins to “hulk” up and gets his opportunity.
-He ducks two running clotheslines and hits a flying lariat of his own onto CJ.
+He then proceeds to use his power game, but eventually Justin begins to “hulk” up and gets his opportunity.
+Justin ducks two running clotheslines and hits a flying lariat of his own onto CJ.
 He takes care of Sha and with both his opponents in opposite corners, he uses running elbow strikes onto them to wear them down.

 A cross-body block from the second turnbuckle puts both Sha and CJ onto the mat and it looks like the tide has turned for Sysum, but as luck would have it, Rampage’s music hits and he makes his way out to the top of the ramp, distracting Justin.